LordAlucard90/Angular-Tutorial/06 - Routing/readme.md

 For `/servers` and `/users` the `/` like is active because`routerLinkActive` checks only if the current path is equal or a child of the `routerLink`.

-To force the equal check is necessary add `routerLinkActiveOptions`:
+To force the equality check, it is necessary to add `routerLinkActiveOptions`:

 ```angular2html
 <a class="nav-link"